Supplements for UTI: Ultimate Product Guide

-If you are looking for a plan of action, here is my list of Supplements for UTI to kick-off your UTI prevention supplementation plan.
+If you are looking for an action plan, here is my list of Supplements for UTI to kick off your UTI prevention supplementation plan.

 For your convenience, I provided a quick summary of the reasons I recommend the products and links to relevant posts if you’d like to dig deeper.

 Disclosure: The referenced products below are not for treating an acute infection and have not been evaluated by FDA for UTI prevention.
 Some of the links below could be affiliate links, meaning I could receive a small commission fee if you decide to purchase any of them, however, prices are exactly the same for you if your purchase is through an affiliate link or a non-affiliate link.
 I only recommend products that I personally like or use.
 You will not pay more by clicking through to the link.
 Also, I’m not a physician and can’t provide you with a treatment plan.
 Anytime you plan to take a new supplement, consult with your physician.
 If you are experiencing fever, flank pain, nausea, seek an immediate medical attention.
 Antibiotics are the only FDA approved medication to treat and prevent UTIs.

 First of all, when choosing how to supplement UTI prevention efforts, I focus on the supplements that could help:

 - Reduce bladder inflammation

 - Decrease the number of bacteria in the urine

 - Fight bacterial biofilms in the bladder

 - Decrease number of pathogenic bacteria in your lower intestines

 - Support your good bacteria throughout your body with a good diet or a prebiotic blend